surtarso/ASAPCabinetFE/README.md

 - Extremely lightweight and fully customizable.
 - No need to download artpacks, **generate** your own.
 (See [tools](#generator-tools))
 - Fully compatible with VPX Standalone _v10.8.0_ and _v10.8.1_
-- Just what it takes to make your cabinet look good!
+- **Beta**: Editor mode to organize and manipulate your table collection.

 ### How it works
 - Scans recursively for `.vpx` files.